Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 - This document builds on top of the [SLP Token Type 1 Protocol](https://github.com/simpleledger/slp-specifications/blob/master/slp-token-type-1.md).

 ## 1. Introduction

+This specification has been implemented in the [slp-mutable-data](https://www.npmjs.com/package/slp-mutable-data) npm library.

 The Simple Ledger Protocol (SLP) for tokens includes a `token_document_hash` field in the [specification for the Genesis transaction](https://github.com/simpleledger/slp-specifications/blob/master/slp-token-type-1.md#genesis---token-genesis-transaction).
 This field is intended to hold a TXID for a Bitcoin Cash transaction.
 This TXID was originally intended to point to an on-chain file uploaded with the [Bitcoin Files Specification](https://github.com/simpleledger/slp-specifications/blob/master/bitcoinfiles.md), but can be used with any arbitrary BCH transaction.